 Betty Crocker Astro-Cookies

-He remembered sitting in a Parisian cafe, the tip of his croissant immersed in a demitasse as a pathetic screech made him look up abruptly into a—
+Sudden flash: he’s sitting in a Parisian cafe, the tip of his croissant immersed in a demitasse as a pathetic screech makes him look up abruptly into a—

 Bird’s Eye Frozen Creamed Corn